salim359/LoanShield/Readme.md

 ## Usage

-1. Open the Streamlit app in your browser (URL will be provided in the terminal).
+1. Open the Streamlit app in your browser (URL shown in terminal).
+2. Select a loan type by clicking one of the three cards.
-2. Enter loan and applicant details in the input fields.
+3. Enter loan and applicant details.
-3. Click **Predict Default** to receive the risk prediction.
+4. Click **Predict Default** to receive the risk prediction.

 ### Prediction Output Explained

-- **Default (Will not repay):** The applicant is predicted to default on the loan (i.e., likely to miss payments or not pay back the loan).
+- **Default (Will not repay):** The applicant is likely to miss payments or not repay the loan.
-- **No Default (Will repay):** The applicant is predicted to successfully pay back the loan.
+- **No Default (Will repay):** The applicant is predicted to successfully repay the loan.

 ---